 The integrated resource planning (IRP) process is designed to ensure that the electric sector is on track to achieve the State's greenhouse gas (GHG) reduction target, at least cost, while maintaining electric service reliability and meeting other State goals.
 The IRP process develops resource portfolios annually as a key input to the CAISO's transmission planning process.
-The resources portfolios include a base portfolio, which is used in reliability, policy-driven, and economic assessments, and sensitivity portfolios, which are used in the policy-driven assessment that is covered in section 3.
-The generic base portfolio resources will be modeled in the 2031 base cases.
+The resources portfolios include a base portfolio, which is used in reliability, policy-driven, and economic assessments, and a sensitivity portfolio, which are used in the policy-driven assessment that is covered in section 3.
+The generic base portfolio resources will be modeled in the 2032 base cases.

-The CPUC has issued a Decision17 recommending transmittal of a base portfolio along with two sensitivity portfolios for use in the 2021-2022 TPP.
-The base portfolio is designed to meet the 46 million metric ton greenhouse gas emissions target by 2031.
+The CPUC has issued a Decision recommending transmittal of a base portfolio along with a sensitivity portfolio for use in the 2022-2023 TPP.
+The base portfolio is designed to meet the 38 MMT GHG emissions target by 2030.
 The portfolios are developed using the RESOLVE resource optimization model assuming resources under development with CPUC-approved contracts to be part of the baseline assumptions.
 The CAISO will model the baseline resources in the study cases based on their in service dates in accordance with the data provided by the CPUC.
-The CAISO may supplement the data with information regarding contracted resources and resources that are under construction as of March 2021.
+The CAISO may supplement the data with information regarding contracted resources and resources that are under construction as of March 2022.

 The base portfolio is comprised generic wind, solar, geothermal, pumped hydro and battery storage resources.
-Generic non-battery resources selected as portfolio resources are at a geographic scale that is too broad for transmission planning purpose which requires specific interconnection locations.
-Generic battery storage resources selected by the model are not tied to a location.
-CPUC staff, in collaboration with CEC and CAISO staff, has mapped both the battery and non-battery resources in the portfolios to the substation busbar level for use in the CAISO's 2021-2022 TPP.
+CPUC staff, in collaboration with CEC and CAISO staff, has mapped both the battery and non-battery resources in the portfolios to the substation busbar level for use in the CAISO's 2022-2023 TPP.